 For materials that are harder to penetrate, the use of finer grits will make quick work, as they have more cutting points to cut away the unnecessary parts.

 The wheel speed determines what type of wheel bond to use in an abrasive machining process.
 There are organic types of bonds for conventional grinding wheels which are used for smooth grinding, while vitrified bonds work best in fast cutting processes.
 However, these vitrified bonds may break at high speed and pressure.
 The strength of these bonds is typically designated in the grade of the wheel.

 The contact between the wheels and the workpiece is highly crucial to the outside diametrical surface of the material.
 For different areas, there are also different types of grades you can use to optimize the part-cutting process.
 Broad areas of contact indicate the use of wheels with coarser grits and soft grades.
 This helps to maintain a cool cutting action even under heavier loads that can be incurred by the size of the workpiece.

 Severity of grinding action

 Severe conditions during the grinding course may affect the outcome of the ground workpiece.
 Some abrasives are intently designed for high pressure environments.
 Make sure to pick the right wheels that fit their designated machining temperature.

 Grinding machine horsepower

-- The machine horsepower will determine what grade will be applied on the operation.
+The machine horsepower will determine what grade will be applied on the operation.
 Generally, wheels with higher grades should be used on machines that have higher horsepower.
-If the horsepower is greater than the wheel diameter, choose wheel with harder grade.
-If it’s less than the wheel diameter, wheel with a softer grade should be used.
+If the horsepower is greater than the wheel diameter, choose a wheel with a harder grade.
+If it’s less than the wheel diameter, a wheel with a softer grade should be used.

-Are you needing grinding solutions for your parts?
-Get our free quote now!
+Are you in need of grinding solutions for your parts?
+Get a free quote from us now!